Riiz0/CantinaVerse/README.md

 ## Getting Started

 1. **Set Up Development Environment**: Install Foundry, Ganache, and MetaMask.
-2. **Develop Smart Contracts**: Start by implementing the NFT, Marketplace, and Royalty contracts.
-Optionally, implement the Auction and Access Control contracts.
+2. **Develop Smart Contracts**: Start by implementing the NFT, Marketplace (Auction).
+Optionally, implement  Access Control contracts.
 3. **Develop User Interface**: Create a user-friendly interface for listing, buying, and managing NFTs.
 4. **Testing**: Write and run tests for your smart contracts to ensure they work as expected.
 5. **Deployment**: Deploy your smart contracts to the Ethereum blockchain and connect your UI to interact with them.